 (i) the Reserve Capacity Cycle in which the Fixed Price Component was first assigned Flexible Capacity Credits; or

 (ii) any of the subsequent nine Reserve Capacity Cycles.

+Flexible Generation Capacity Cost Refund: Has the meaning given in clause 4.26.17.

+Flexible Generation Reserve Capacity Deficit Refund: Has the meaning given in clause 4.26.13.